CodeJugalbandi/Paradigms/scratch/MarsRover/ReadMe.md

         heading←1     ⍝ index into directions
         commands←'MMRMMLMRML'

-If we think of the four directions as an array, and represent the direction as an index into this array, then a turn to the left decreases the index by one, while a turn to the right increases the index.
-The ```index of``` primitive ⍳ allows us to look the commands up in the character array 'LMR' and subtract 1 from the result, we get ¯1 for L, 0 for M and 1 for R. This allows us to compute the direction that the robot is pointing at each step as follows:
+Since the four directions and corresponding movements are arrays, we can represent the direction as an index into these array, then a turn to the left decreases the index by one, while a turn to the right increases the index.
+The ```index of``` primitive (⍳) allows us to look the commands up in the character array 'LMR'.
+If we subtract 1 from this, we get ¯1 for L, 0 for M and 1 for R. This allows us to compute the direction that the robot is pointing at each step as the cumulative sum of the initial heading, and ¯1 or 1 for turns, using the following expression:

         bearings←4|+\heading,¯1+'LMR'⍳commands

-The 4| gives us the rsult modulus 4, ensuring that we wrap around nicely from W to N or vice versa and that ```bearings``` is an arrays of integers between 0 and 3.
+The 4| gives us the result modulus 4, ensuring that we wrap around nicely from W to N or vice versa and that ```bearings``` is now an array of integers between 0 and 3.
 If we now index the ```movement``` array by the bearings and mask this out by *multiplying* each row by 1 where the command is M and 0 elsewhere, we get a list of movements made by the robot.

         movements←movement[¯1↓bearings;] (×⍤1 0) 'M'=commands

 The rank operator is used above, in (×⍤1 0), to multiply each vector on the left (rank 1 cells) by each scalar on the right (rank 0) cells.
-If the above gives an INDEX ERROR when you try to reproduce it, remember to set index origin to zero (⎕IO←0).
 Finally, we can compute the final position by doing a plus reduction on the starting position followed by the list of movements:

-        +⌿position⍪movements
+        +⌿ position⍪movements
     6 6

-The final direction is simply the last item of the bearing vector:
+The final direction is given by the last item of the vector of bearings, if we index the ```directions``` array, we can translate it back into a character:

         directions[¯1↑bearings]
     E